RipcordSoftware/lazyflatset/README.md

 The following chart shows lazyflatset vs std::set and set::unordered_set with 5m rows inserted.
 The rows are initially:
 * ordered ascending
 * ordered descending
-* partially shuffled - the ordered data is split into equal partitions and shuffled independently, eg. {3142}{6587}
+* partially shuffled - the ordered data is split into equal partitions and shuffled independently, eg. 12345678 becomes {3142}{6587}
 * fully shuffled

 <div>